 - 1. In the case of exams that will be graded, students will be provided with examples of the exam in the form of mock exam questions that are representative of the exam, as well as with the opportunity to discuss these mock exam questions with the lecturer who will correct the exam, well in advance of the exam. - 2.
-In the case of other forms of tests that will be graded, such as papers and presentations, students will be provided with the assessment forms (preferably containing rubrics) that will be used to assess these tests, well in advance of the deadline for such a test.
-Where possible, anonimised examples of previous student assignments will serve as examples.
+In the case of other forms of tests that will be graded, such as papers and presentations, students will be provided with the assessment forms in the form of rubrics that will be used to assess these tests, well in advance of the deadline for such a test.
+Where possible, anonymised examples of previous student assignments will serve as examples.